4 Knife Safety Tips

 Knives are not one size fits all.
 What feels comfortable in one person’s hand might not feel right in yours.
 Given that comfort is key to knife safety skills, make sure whatever knife you buy feels comfortable on your hand.
 Check its weight, handle grip and balance to ensure it is a perfect fit.

-You may choose our Sakai Kyuba x Japana Gyuto because you like the feel and weight of the knife and like that it can handle almost any task from meats to vegetables.
+You may choose our Sakai Kyuba x Oishya Gyuto because you like the feel and weight of the knife and like that it can handle almost any task from meats to vegetables.
 Or prefer the Nakiri for its thin and straight blade, that can cut vegetables with an inimitable precision.
-Perhaps you have small hands and like the size of the Sakai Kyuba x Japana Petty knife as it is very nimble and controllable.
+Perhaps you have small hands and like the size of the Sakai Kyuba x Oishya Petty knife as it is very nimble and controllable.
 This depends fully on you, only you know what feels right in your hand!

-This is why at Japana we give you the option to return your purchase within 45 days under our money back guarantee.
+This is why at Oishya we give you the option to return your purchase within 45 days under our money back guarantee.
 So if you are not completely satisfied with your purchase when you try it in your hand you can send it back and we’ll give you a refund.

 4. Store your knives securely after use

 Although there are a plethora of knife storage options, from high-tech to high-style, at a variety of price points, ultimately the best tools ever invented are magnetic racks and blocks.
 Not only does it allow you to store the knives safely, but it also saves space.
 In a small kitchen, a wall-mounted magnetic strip takes advantage of underused spots; if you have the luxury of space, a dedicated knife stand will display the knives in an elegant and safe manner.
 Their pros and cons are discussed in another blog.
 After all, they way you store your knives is key for knife safety.